Sonnedix in Chile

 Sonnedix began operations in the country with Pica Pilot, a 0.6MW proof-of-feasibility plant that went live in November 2015.
 Followed by St. Julia (3.63MW) in April 2016 and Chuchiñi (3.25MW) in July 2016.

 In early 2021, Sonnedix completed its largest solar PV plant to date: the 170MW Sonnedix Atacama, in the Atacama Desert in Chile.

 Near the equator in an arid climate far from major sources of industrial and urban pollution, the Atacama Desert, located in northern Chile on the west side of the Andes Mountains, is considered to have the highest irradiation in the world—and thus the highest solar energy potential on Earth.
 The advantageous natural conditions translate into higher energy production and lower costs for clean solar energy production.
 In addition, the economies of scale accessible to utility-scale solar projects and the stable investment framework set in place by the government, make solar energy production in Chile an excellent investment.

-Sonnedix has a pipeline of development opportunities, including the 170 MW Atacama Project, which has the potential to make a considerable difference in both fulfilling Chile’s renewable energy mandates to have 70% renewables in the country’s energy mix by 2050 and supporting international climate change goals, as it will displace around 200,000 tonnes of carbon dioxide emissions annually.
+This project will make a considerable difference in both fulfilling Chile’s renewable energy mandates to have 70% renewables in the country’s energy mix by 2050 and supporting international climate change goals, as it will displace around 200,000 tonnes of carbon dioxide emissions annually.